spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-glue-api/install-the-spryker-core-glue-api.md

 {% info_block warningBox "Verification" %}

-Make sure `SecurityBlockerCustomerControllerAfterActionPlugin` and `SecurityBlockerCustomerRestRequestValidatorPlugin` are activated correctly by attempting to get an access token (see [Authenticating as a customer](/docs/pbc/all/identity-access-management/{{page.version}}/manage-using-glue-api/glue-api-authenticate-as-a-customer.html) with the wrong credentials as a customer.
-After making the number of attempts you specified in `SecurityBlockerConstants::SECURITY_BLOCKER_BLOCKING_NUMBER_OF_ATTEMPTS`, the account should be blocked for `SecurityBlockerConstants::SECURITY_BLOCKER_BLOCK_FOR` seconds.
+To make sure `SecurityBlockerCustomerControllerAfterActionPlugin` and `SecurityBlockerCustomerRestRequestValidatorPlugin` are activated correctly, [authenticating as a customer](/docs/pbc/all/identity-access-management/{{page.version}}/manage-using-glue-api/glue-api-authenticate-as-a-customer.html) with incorrect credentials.
+After making the number of attempts you've specified in `SecurityBlockerConstants::SECURITY_BLOCKER_BLOCKING_NUMBER_OF_ATTEMPTS`, the account should be blocked for the number of seconds you've specified in `SecurityBlockerConstants::SECURITY_BLOCKER_BLOCK_FOR`.
 Check that with the consequent login attempts, you get the `429 Too many requests` error.

-Repeat the same actions for the agent sign-in to check `SecurityBlockerAgentRestRequestValidatorPlugin` and `SecurityBlockerAgentControllerAfterActionPlugin`.
+* To make sure `SecurityBlockerAgentRestRequestValidatorPlugin` and `SecurityBlockerAgentControllerAfterActionPlugin` are activated correclty, [authenticate as an agent assist](/docs/pbc/all/identity-access-management/{{page.version}}/manage-using-glue-api/glue-api-authenticate-as-an-agent-assist.html#authenticate-as-an-agent-assist) with incorrect credentials.
 The agent should get the blocking configuration specific for agents if you specified the agent-specific settings in step 3 of the integration of the feature core.
-See  [Authenticate as an agent assist](/docs/pbc/all/identity-access-management/{{page.version}}/manage-using-glue-api/glue-api-authenticate-as-an-agent-assist.html#authenticate-as-an-agent-assist) for agent access tokens manual.

 {% endinfo_block %}